stevenrjanssens/dfreproject/paper.md

 $$y = v + (\mathrm{crpix}_2 - 1)$$

 ## Demo
-For this demonstration we created two small (50x50) FITS files with a several pixel offset.
+We created two small (50x50) FITS files for this demonstration with a several pixel offset.
 In \autoref{fig:demo} from left to right, we show the original image, the `dfreproject` solution, the `reproject` solution, and the relative error between the two.
 For both solutions, we use a nearest-neighbor interpolation scheme.